OwaisHu55ain/Learn-Today/Programming_with_Python/Basics_of_Python.md

 2. **Multi Line Comments**
 A multi line comment in python can be written using either triple single quotes (‘’’) or triple double quotes.
 ```
-‘’’ this is the multi line comment,
+''' this is the multi line comment,
-using the single triple quotes’’’
+using the single triple quotes'''

-“”” this is also a multi line comment,
+""" this is also a multi line comment,
-Using the triple double quotes.”””
+Using the triple double quotes."""
 ```